jwschroeder330/projects/README.md

 # projects
-Projects for learning about Python 3, statistics and data science.
+Projects for learning about Python 3, statistics and data science;